jeremytammik/tbc/a/2004_cmd_id_key_schedule.md

 - [GasTools](https://github.com/GastonBC/GasTools/wiki) &ndash; tools I've developed over the years to make my life easier using Revit.
 They automate repetitive tasks or provide a better way of visualizing the information, like the location of linked and imported CADs, legends.
 Examples of use are in the referenced links.
 - Match Grid Extents &ndash; This tool lets you copy the layout of the grids in a sheet (for example the elbows, 2D extents and bubble visibility) and transfer it to another view.
 It also reveals and hides grids according to the view chosen as template.
 - Outline Elevations &ndash; If you've ever done elevations, you are used to making fill regions around the enclosing walls and giving it a pen thickness.
-This tool takes the crop region extent and overrides it's thickness to the desired number.
+This tool takes the crop region extent and overrides its thickness to the desired number.
 - Auto Dimension Grids &ndash; Dimension your selected grids automatically to the top and the left.
 - Smart Grid Bubbles &ndash; Turn the top and left grid bubbles on.
-- Set by Index &ndash; Create a sheet set by selecting an a schedule like the one in your cover sheet instead of checking sheet by sheet.
+- Set by Index &ndash; Create a sheet set by selecting a schedule like the one in your cover sheet instead of checking sheet by sheet.

 ####<a name="3"></a> Key Schedule Browser API